 Their older website has some diagrams about using the Infratonic (all versions), but I actually found it more effective when I just put the Infratonic (whether the older 8000 model or the latest model I-9) on the pain itself, as well as on any areas that might be contributing to the pain.
 The Infratonic Therapy User’s Guide for the I-9 is 110 pages of testimonials from customers who have used it on themselves or their animals, for injuries, surgeries, etc. You can read the entire guide online.

-Final Evaluation of Sound Vitality’s
+Final Evaluation of The Chi Institute’s

 Infratonic 9 Sound Wave Device

 My main purpose in using the Infratonic 9 sound wave device is to reduce and eliminate chronic and acute (sometimes excruciating) pain: the I-9 scores extremely high in that area.
 It reduces both chronic and acute pain almost immediately.
 I have been using The Chi Institute’s Infratonic sound wave devices continuously since Jun 2018, for migraine without aura, hemiplegic migraine, and atypical trigeminal neuralgia.
 Since August 2018, I have been using the Infratonic 9 constantly for the neuropathic facial pain (formerly, atypical trigeminal neuralgia).
 I even made a pocket for the device out of a sport’s headband, and I pin the device-in-the-pocket to another sports headband, and wear the I-9 all day long, over the area of the damaged trigeminal nerve root.
 At night, I sleep with the I-9 under my pillow, vent side turned upward.